galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 >
 {: .question}

-## Create a rarefaction curve
+## Use Case 1: Load your own data and create a rarefaction curve
 Follow this workflow to create a rarefaction curve.
+You can generate the curve directly using the ampvis_load tool, or you can do so with subsets.
+Subsets allow you to filter the data, focusing on specific parts that are relevant to a particular research question.
 <div class="Short-Version" markdown="1">
 > <hands-on-title> Create a rarefaction curve </hands-on-title>
 >